 Which Months Have Three Pay Periods in Them?

-Some months are longer than others, and that means payday may occur three times, instead of two.
-If you start your biweekly payroll schedule on Friday, January 6, 2023, your three-paycheck months will be March and September.
+Some months are longer than others, and that means payday may occur three times instead of two for those months.
+If you start your biweekly payroll schedule on Friday, January 12, 2024, your three-paycheck months will be May and November.

 As the employer, you don’t need to plan too much for this since it happens automatically due to your payment schedule.
 However, it’s good to be aware since your payroll expenses will appear higher for those two months.